0x1eef/ryo.rb/README.md

-Ryo's implementation of prototype-based inheritance offers a flexible approach for establishing object relationships, building configuration objects and it can be used as a recursive OpenStruct alternative.
+Ryo's implementation of prototype-based inheritance offers a flexible approach for establishing object relationships, and building configuration objects.
+Ryo can also act as a recursive OpenStruct alternative.
 JavaScript's implementation of prototype-based inheritance served as a reference point for Ryo's implementation.